 Aristarchos of Samos.
 The system was formulated again some 18 centuries later by Nicolaus Copernicus (1473–1543)

-4. In which ancient civilization servants were often lathered in honey to keep flies attracted to them and not the Kings
+4. In which ancient civilizations servants were often lathered in honey to keep flies attracted to them and not the Kings

 Ancient Egypt